bytecodealliance/wasmtime-dotnet/docs/articles/intro.md

 dotnet add package wasmtime
 ```

-_Note that the `--version` option is required because the package is currently prerelease._

 This will add a `PackageReference` to the project file so that .NET embedding for Wasmtime can be used.

 ## Implementing the .NET code